supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/drop_obj_by_class/README.md

 `Drop by Class` layer simply removes annotations of specified classes.

-> ℹ️ You can also use `Data` layer and select classes that you want to keep.
+> ℹ️ You can also use `Images Project` layer and select classes that you want to keep.
 All other classes will be removed.

 ### Settings